chanced/maps/README.md

-# maps is a map utilities library
+# maps is a utilities library for go maps

 In current form the lib is incredibly small.
 I may build it up over time.